 “How did I, with my humble origins, deserve such accolade and recognition from my peers, the professional in general, and the French government,” says Renusson.

-Christophe Feyt – Team Coach – Executive Pastry Chef, Hilton Hotels & Resort
+Christophe Feyt – Consultant – Executive Pastry Chef, Hilton Hotels & Resort

 Born in Agen, France, an area known for high-quality food products in southwest France, Christophe Feyt was introduced to the art of pastry at a patisserie owned by his family for over 40 years.